Canada in the Korean War

 The Canadian Forces were involved in the 1950–1953 Korean War and its aftermath.
-26,000 Canadians participated on the side of the United Nations, and Canada sent eight destroyers.
+26,791 Canadians participated on the side of the United Nations (the third highest total of any country), and Canada sent eight destroyers.
 Canadian aircraft provided transport, supply and logistics.
 516 Canadians died, 312 of which were from combat.
-After the war, Canadian troops remained for three years as military observers.
+After the war, 7000 Canadian troops remained until 1957 as military observers.

 Background

 Japan's defeat in World War II brought an end to 35 years of Japanese colonial rule of the Korean Peninsula.
 The surrender of Japan to the Allied forces on 2 September 1945 led to the peninsula being divided into North and South Koreas, with the North occupied by troops from the Soviet Union, and the South, below the 38th parallel, occupied by troops from the United States.

 The Soviet forces entered the Korean Peninsula on 10 August 1945, followed a few weeks later by the American forces who entered through Incheon.
 U.S. Army Lieutenant-General John R. Hodge formally accepted the surrender of Japanese forces south of the 38th Parallel on 9 September 1945 at the Government House in Seoul.

 Although both rival factions tried initially to diplomatically reunite the divided nation, the Northern faction eventually tried to do so with military force.
 The North hoped that they would be able to unify the peninsula via insurgency, but the success of South Korea (Republic of Korea: ROK) in suppressing insurgency brought about the realization for the North that they would require military force.
 North Korea (Democratic People's Republic of Korea: DPRK) had expanded their army and Korean volunteers fighting in Manchuria in the Chinese Civil War had given their troops battle experience.
 The North expected to win with the war in a matter of days.
 Troops from North's Korean People's Army (KPA) crossed the 38th parallel on 25 June 1950 beginning a civil war.

 The invasion of South Korea came as a surprise to the United Nations.
 The day the war began, the United Nations immediately drafted UNSC Resolution 82, which called for: